skypyproject/skypy/docs/contributing/CONTRIBUTING.rst

   - Examples
   - References

-For more information see the Astropy guide to [Writing Documentation](https://docs.astropy.org/en/stable/development/docguide.html).
+For more information see the Astropy guide to `Writing Documentation <https://docs.astropy.org/en/stable/development/docguide.html>`_.